Latent Concept Disentanglement in Transformer-based Language Models: Disentanglement for Numerical Latent Variables

 In this section, we consider two problems with numerical or continuous parameterization.
 For these experiments we study a very small transformer, with a similar architecture to GPT-2 \citep{Radford2019LanguageMA}.
-We use a $2$-layer $1$-head transformer, with embedding dimension $128$, trained with the AdamW optimizer.
-Additional details about training and hyperparameter choices are in the Appendix.
+We use a $2$-layer $1$-head transformer, with embedding dimension $128$, trained with AdamW.

-\textbf{\offset\ Problem.} Each task is a sequence consisting of pairwise examples $\{(x_i,y_i)\}_{i=1}^{n+1}$, where $y_i=x_i+k$, for a given offset $k$.
+\textbf{\textit{\offset\ Problem.}} Each task is a sequence consisting of pairwise examples $\{(x_i,y_i)\}_{i=1}^{n+1}$, where $y_i=x_i+k$, for a given offset $k$.
 Here, we use integer inputs and offsets; all values are in \(\{0, \dots, V-1\}\), each treated as a distinct token.
 We consider a collection of $K$ tasks parameterized by different offset values in $\{k_i\}_{i=1}^K$, where $k_1=1$ and we fix $k_{i+1}-k_i=3$.
 The model is trained autoregressively to predict the label for each example in the sequence.
 At test time, the model observes the first \(n\) examples and should predict \(y_{n+1}=x_{n+1}+k\) for the last example.